TeamDev-IP/JxBrowser-Gallery/web-server/chart-rendering/README.md

 ### Summary

-This app shows how to render and export rich HTML/CSS/JS charts as images using JxBrowser.
-By following the approach demonstrated in this example, the user can:

-1. Employ well-established HTML/CSS/JS charting libraries on the server side or outside the web environment.
-This app showcases usage of [Chart.js][chart.js].
-2. Use frontend styling options for the charts, like Bootstrap or Material typography.
-3. Perform an easy programmatic export to an image with few lines of code.
+Modern web environment provides a wide variety of well-established tools to visualize a data set as a chart.
+However, in some scenarios, just displaying the chart on a web page only partially satisfies the requirements.
+The chart may need to be created and shared hourly/daily/weekly, with the human intervention in this process minimized.
+The chart rendering can also be a part of a larger server pipeline, further calling for automation.
+Or, the chart may have to be displayed as a part of a desktop application.

+This example demonstrates how to tackle these challenges with the help of JxBrowser.
+The showcased application is a web server that utilizes the power of JxBrowser to render an arbitrary web page and then export it to an image.
+With such an approach, the application can render and export HTML/CSS/JS charts directly on the server side.
+The export happens upon a programmatic request, once built and run, this solution requires no human interaction or intervention.
+It can be hosted on a dedicated server or on a Cloud VM, rendering and sharing charts upon requests such as a cron job or a REST API call from another program.

+Using JxBrowser to build such an application entails the following benefits:

+1. A fully automated chart-drawing solution, which requires neither human actions nor an open UI to draw the charts and share them via email or other channels.
+2. The access to a rich web ecosystem of charting libraries like [Chart.js][chart.js] when rendering charts on the server side.
+This includes the frontend styling options, like [Bootstrap][bootstrap] or [Material][material] typography.
-4. Re-use the same chart-drawing code on the server side and the client side if necessary.
+3. The ability to re-use the same chart-drawing code on the web server and the web client if necessary.

-This example application is built with a client-server architecture to highlight how you can build a user-friendly web UI for inspecting and tweaking the charts and then reuse the same code to render charts as images on the server side.
-The same mechanism of rendering can also be utilized in a desktop app, a console app, and in any other environment where JxBrowser is available.
+4. The chart-drawing mechanism that works identically on a web server, a desktop app, a console app, and in any other environment where JxBrowser is available.

 ### Description